Causal Discovery from Conditionally Stationary Time Series: Experiments

-In the second experiment setting, we evaluate our methods on data similar to that used in recent work \citep{kipf2018neural,lowe2020amortized}, consisting of particles (or small balls) connected by springs with directed impact - meaning that e.g.\ particle $i$ could affect particle $j$ with a force through a connecting spring, but leaving particle $i$ unaffected by this spring force.
+We evaluate SCDI on \emph{spring data} adapted from \citet{kipf2018neural,lowe2022amortized}, consisting of particles in a box, connected by springs with directed impact -- meaning that e.g.\ particle $i$ could affect particle $j$ with a force through a connecting spring, but leaving particle $i$ unaffected by this spring force.
+We further modify the dataset to introduce repulsive magnetic interactions, resulting in 3 edge-types: none, spring, and magnetic.
+We assess SDCI across determined and recurrent states.
+In the determined case, the state is modeled as a function of particles' positions, while the recurrent case involves state transitions when particles collide with walls.
+Details on data generation, model hyper-parameters, and additional results (including observed case) are provided in Appendices \ref{ap:springs_data}, \ref{sec:training_specs}, and \ref{ap:add_springs} respectively.

-The following experiments focus solely on evaluating the performance of our SDCI-Static and comparing it with its predecessor (ACD) under the three first scenario classes introduced in the Introduction.
-The data generation process follows the description of \citet{kipf2018neural}.
-The only difference is the addition of the state variable to the generative process, which affects the edge-type at each time-step as in the previous case.
-For more details, see the supplementary material.
-As in the first experimental setting, the experiments regarding this data always consider 2 edge-type connections (presence/absence of directed spring) and a sequence length of $T=80$.